 - In Yaiba, the titular hero and his gang must wander across a series of dark, foreboding caverns beneath Mount Fuji to pass the trials of Ryuujin, each challenge costing the life (apparently) of a member of Yaiba's group, making it one of the darkest moments in the story.

-- Robin (1993): Tim wakes up in a cave whose only entrance leads directly into the sea and is the obvious nest of a monster that his abducting humans as food.
+- Robin (1993): Tim wakes up in a cave whose only entrance leads directly into the sea and is the obvious nest of a monster that is abducting humans as food.

 - Wonder Woman (1987): Doom's Doorway is located in the mouth of a dark lifeless cave on the otherwise lush island and is surrounded by the memorials to those who have died keeping it closed.
 The space beyond the doorway is all dark underground passages full of monsters and suffering inmates leading to Hades' domain in the underworld.

 - Aladdin: The Cave of Wonders, despite the title.
-It doesn't get any creepier than a cave shaped like a lion's head that can talk.
-The cavern will only allow entrance to a Chosen One, automatically killing anyone else.
+It doesn't get any creepier than a cave shaped like a tigers's head that can talk.
+The cavern which is actually a Pocket Dimension tailor-made to keep the Lamp will only allow entrance to a Chosen One, automatically killing anyone else.
 For the one that it does let in, there is one rule: only touch the lamp, nothing else.
 Aladdin does adhere to this, but his pet monkey, Abu, grabs a sparkly jewel.
 This angers the cave, and the whole place turns into a lava deathtrap that Aladdin and Abu barely escape.
 When they get out, Jafar betrays them and knocks them back down into the cave, which is now less lava-filled and more dark and gloomy.